24 September 2024

 In 2005, a French company in collaboration with National Geographic Society won the Best Documentary Academy Award for March of the Penguins.

-This same company has been in Porto Jofre the past two years following and filming the jaguars.
+This same company has been filming in Porto Jofre the past two years following and documenting the jaguars.
 Hopefully, their new film project will be completed during 2025.
-Each day I spotted their camera crew patiently waiting for jaguars to do what jaguars do.
+Each day, I spotted their camera crew patiently waiting for jaguars to do what jaguars do.
 I look forward to revisiting these jaguars when the March of the Jaguars premieres.

 The more places I go, the more I learn

 Even though I am a history major, I have studied little about South America.
 In the US, little news about Brasil is reported.
-Don’t know of a Brazilian beer or restaurant in my county.
+I am unaware of a Brazilian beer or restaurant in my county.

-This trip has been my opportunity to learn more about Brasil’s people, history and ecosystems.
+This trip proved my opportunity to learn more about Brasil’s people, history and ecosystems.
 The flora and fauna has been fascinating.
-Every day has been a learning experience.
+Every day represented a learning experience.

 Challenge your limits